 CEMATRIX Announces $9.9 Million in New Contracts and a Net $4.4 Million Increase in New Contracts in Process

-CALGARY, Alberta, Dec.
-21, 2022 (GLOBE NEWSWIRE) -- CEMATRIX Corporation CVX CTXXF ("CEMATRIX" or the "Company") a North American leading manufacturer and supplier of technologically advanced cellular concrete products announced that its wholly owned operating subsidiaries, which include CEMATRIX (Canada) Inc. ("CCI"), MixOnSite USA Inc. ("MOS") and Pacific International Grout Company ("PIGCO") have executed $9.9 million in new contracts, and have been awarded $4.4 million in other projects by way of letter of intent upon which contracts are being processed.
+/EIN News/ -- CALGARY, Alberta, Dec.
+21, 2022 (GLOBE NEWSWIRE) -- CEMATRIX Corporation (TSXV: CVX) (OTCQB: CTXXF) ("CEMATRIX" or the "Company") a North American leading manufacturer and supplier of technologically advanced cellular concrete products announced that its wholly owned operating subsidiaries, which include CEMATRIX (Canada) Inc. (“CCI”), MixOnSite USA Inc. (“MOS”) and Pacific International Grout Company (“PIGCO”) have executed $9.9 million in new contracts, and have been awarded $4.4 million in other projects by way of letter of intent upon which contracts are being processed.

 Factoring in the $9.9M in contracts executed, converted contracts, the new net contracts in process of $4.4 million and sales completed to date, the Corporation’s backlog remains strong at $82.0 million. $38.7 million of the Corporation’s backlog is now Contracted and $43.3 million is Contracts in Process.